 A home movie made by Raymond James Paiton begins with a young girl taking part in a gymkhana event in which she wins a green rosette.
 The final part of the film show two men and two boys on a beach and views Dunstanburgh Castle near Craster on the Northumberland coast.

-Tyne Tees Television Northern Life news magazine report by Tony Cook about the hard life of a remarkable elderly woman farmer at an isolated farm in Northumberland, Miss Anderson, who runs the farm alone.
+Tyne Tees Television Northern Life news magazine report by Tony Cook about the hard life of a remarkable elderly woman farmer at an isolated farm near the village of Earsdon in Northumberland, Miss Anderson, who runs the farm alone.
 This item was originally broadcast on 22 April 1977.

 Amateur documentary by Brian Dunckley that follows four teenagers from around the Morpeth area who share a common interest in contemporary dance and attend Morpeth School of Dancing to train as a dance troupe.
 Includes commentary and interviews with the young women.